 Type of the Paper: Peer-reviewed Conference Full Paper

-The design and decisions when developing a special birthing room, at Sahlgrenska University Hospital, Gothenburg, Sweden
+The design and decisions when developing a special birthing room, as part of a hospital building project, at Sahlgrenska University Hospital, Sweden

 Lisa Björnson Skogström, RN, RM, MSc Midwifery 1,2,*, Göran Lindahl, M.Arch, PhD 1,4 , Helle Wijk, RN, PhD 1,3,4,5, Nicoletta Setola, M.Arch, PhD 6, Marie Berg, RN, RM, PhD 3,7, Anneli Falk RN, RM 2